tendermint/tendermint/docs/qa/method.md

 12. Repeat steps 9 and 10 to obtain as many plots as deemed necessary.

-13. To generate a latency vs throughput plot, using the CSV files generated in step 5, follow the instructions for the [`latency_throughput.py`] script.
+13. To generate a latency vs throughput plot, using the raw CSV file generated in step 2, follow the instructions for the [`latency_throughput.py`] script.

 [`latency_throughput.py`]: ../../scripts/qa/reporting/README.md